etri/mw-nfd/MW-NFD-CONFIG.md

     nfd-status              --> mw-nfd-status
     nfd-status-http-server  --> mw-nfd-status-http-server

+Following NFD commands are not changed : nfdc, nfd-autoreg, ndn-autoconfig, ndn-autoconfig-server

 ## Configuration File

 The sample configuration file name is changed from nfd.conf.sample to mw-nfd.conf.sample, which is located in /usr/local/etc/ndn/.
-It supports all of NFD configuration syntax as is, and have a specific configuration section named "mw-nfd" related to MW-NFD features.
+It supports all of NFD configuration syntax as is, and have a new section  named "mw-nfd" related to MW-NFD features.

 Please refer the comments on the sample config file how to configure each parameters.

+## Core Allocation

+When a physical port and its input thread core are in the same NUMA node, best performance is expected.
+If all of main forwarding ports are in the same NUMA node, forwarding worker cores  within same NUMA node shows better performance.

+Generally, the number of NUMA node is same to the number of CPU in the system.
+Intel Xeon Scalable CPU support SNC(Sub-Numa Clustering) feature which makes single CPU to two NUMA nodes.
+You can check the number of NUMA and cpu cores assigned to each NUMA node with "lscpu" command in Linux systems.

+The numa node where a ethernet device [dev-name] is connect to can be identified with following command:

+&nbsp;&nbsp;&nbsp; cat /sys/class/net/[dev-name]/device/numa_node